Preimplantation Genetic Testing (PGT/PGS)

 Who should use PGD?

-In any case, parents should work with a genetic counselor who can help them understand the specific decisions and outcomes they may face as a result of testing.
+In any case, parents should work with a genetic counselor who can help them understand the specific decisions and outcomes they may face due to testing.

 Appointments are Available at Our Raleigh, NC Fertility Clinic

 Let’s evaluate and explore your options together.
-Atlantic Reproductive is a premier source of fertility treatment and testing in the Triangle.
-Our practice sees patients from Raleigh, Durham, Cary, Chapel Hill, Fayetteville and beyond.
-Contact Dr. David Walmer and Dr. Susannah Copland today and let our team assist you in building your family!
+Atlantic Reproductive is a premier fertility treatment and testing source in the Triangle.
+Our practice sees patients from Raleigh, Durham, Cary, Chapel Hill, Fayetteville, and beyond.
+Contact our team today, and let us assist you in building your family!